Verdict

 Amazon Music can be good value and still not be the service most people would instinctively choose first.
 The pitch is strongest when Prime, Alexa, and bundled value matter; it is weaker when the decision is purely about the best music app.

-Compare Amazon Music with its rivals.
+Compare Amazon Music with the alternatives.

 Amazon Music